-Six extraordinary artists and companies.
-Manbites Dog Theater is pleased to announce the recipients of our 2020 Ann Atwater Theater Award.
-This award is given to recognize Triangle theater artists and companies whose body of work reflects and honors Ann Atwater’s lifelong commitment to activism for social justice.
+In April 2020, Manbites Dog’s board chose six recipients for our Ann Atwater Theater Award.
+This award was given to recognize Triangle theater artists and companies whose body of work reflects and honors Ann Atwater’s lifelong commitment to activism for social justice.

-Each award comes with an unrestricted cash grant of $4,000.00 from the Manbites Dog Theater Fund, as well as an original sculpture being created by Durham artist/designer Andrew Preiss.
+Each award came with an unrestricted cash grant of $4,000.00 from the Manbites Dog Theater Fund, as well as an original sculpture created by Durham artist/designer Andrew Preiss.
 Congratulations to all the recipients.

-Howard L. Craft is a Durham playwright, poet, essayist, and arts educator.
+Howard L. Craft – Durham playwright, poet, essayist, and arts educator.
 His plays, told through the lens of the African American experience, explore issues of war, race, economic inequality, and social injustice, in productions seen around the Triangle and in New York City.
 Plays include: Caleb Calypso and the Midnight Marauders, The Jade City Chronicles, Freight: The Five Incarnations of Abel Green, The Magnificent and the Mundane, Galloway, Orange Light, and Dreaming (in collaboration with Torry Bend).
-He is a recipient of the North Carolina Playwriting Fellowship, and a two-time winner of the NCCU New Play Project. www.howardcraft.com (website pending)
+He is a recipient of the North Carolina Playwriting Fellowship, and a two-time winner of the NCCU New Play Project.

 Photo: Renée Alexander Craft

-Lynden Harris is a playwright, director, and the founder of Hidden Voices, an inclusive, participatory, and co-creative theater collective based in Cedar Grove committed to building a just, compassionate, and sustainable world.
-Under Harris’ guidance, Hidden Voices challenges, strengthens, and connects diverse communities through the transformative power of the individual voice.
-Harris’ works and collaborative projects include To Buy the Sun, a biographical drama about Durham-born social justice activist Pauli Murray; Serving Life: ReVisioning Justice, a multi-part multi-year collaboration with men on death rows across the U.S.; None of the Above: Dismantling the School-to-Prison Pipeline; Count: Stories from America’s Death Row; and coming up, A Good Boy, a music theater work that tells the stories of the families of those who live on Death Row. https://www.hiddenvoices.org
+Lynden Harris – playwright, director, and founder of Hidden Voices, an inclusive, participatory, and co-creative theater collective based in Cedar Grove committed to building a just, compassionate, and sustainable world, by challenging, strengthening, and connecting diverse communities through the transformative power of the individual voice.
+Harris’ works and collaborative projects include To Buy the Sun, a biographical drama about Durham-born social justice activist Pauli Murray; Serving Life: ReVisioning Justice, a multi-part multi-year collaboration with men on death rows across the U.S.; None of the Above: Dismantling the School-to-Prison Pipeline; Count: Stories from America’s Death Row; and coming up, A Good Boy, a music theater work that tells the stories of the families of those who live on Death Row.

-The Justice Theater Project – Founded in 2004, its mission is to produce compelling theater experiences that create community dialogue and give voice to social concerns.
-Each season the company focuses on one topic of social concern, and includes education, outreach and advocacy opportunities for the public.
-Past productions have focused on such issues as racial and gender equality, capital punishment, and economic injustice, with plays like Nickel and Dimed, A Doll’s House Remodeled, A Lesson Before Dying, and – every Christmas season – Langston Hughes’ Black Nativity.
-In addition to its regular season productions, the company partners every year with The Emily K Center in Durham to run a summer youth theater camp featuring a musical theater show with a social justice theme as well as daily classes in art, music, dance, and theater; with 75% of the students attending on full or partial scholarships. http://www.thejusticetheaterproject.org
+The Justice Theater Project – Theater company founded in 2004 to create community dialogue and give voice to social concerns on such issues as racial and gender equality, capital punishment, and economic injustice.
+The company also runs, in partnership with The Emily K Center, an annual summer youth theater camp featuring a musical theater show with a social justice theme as well as daily classes in art, music, dance, and theater; with 75% of the students attending on full or partial scholarships.

-Monét Noelle Marshall is a Durham-based playwright, actor, director, creative consultant and cultural organizer.
-She serves as the founding Artistic Director of MOJOAA Performing Arts Company, which exists to support the work of living Black playwrights.
-Her work creates theatrical conversations on issues of Blackness, queerness, gender and capitalism, as in the recent Buy It/Call It trilogy, a groundbreaking work that used theater to question and critique economic and social structures in the arts community.
-She just completed a new play titled When The Cock Crows and is working on Bring Me My Purse, a multidisciplinary project on the economic reality of Black women, gender nonconforming and non-binary folx.
-Other work includes In Their Shoes, Raissoneur; and Escape to Freedom, an interactive and immersive performance staged annually on the grounds of a former plantation in Raleigh.
+Monét Noelle Marshall – Durham-based playwright, actor, director, creative consultant and cultural organizer, and founding Artistic Director of MOJOAA Performing Arts Company which exists to support the work of living Black playwrights.
+Her work creates theatrical conversations on issues of Blackness, queerness, gender and capitalism, including the recent Buy It/Call It trilogy, a groundbreaking work that used theater to question and critique economic and social structures in the arts community.

-Walltown Children’s Theatre (WCT) is a Durham-based grassroots organization that for 20 years has offered exemplary instruction and performance opportunities in theater, dance, and music to young people from diverse cultural and socio-economic backgrounds.
+Walltown Children’s Theatre – a Durham-based grassroots organization that for 20 years has offered exemplary instruction and performance opportunities in theater, dance, and music to young people from diverse cultural and socio-economic backgrounds.
 WCT serves a predominately minority population (roughly 50% African American, 35% Hispanic, 15% white or other), empowering youth to come together in sustained collaboration and community.
 In addition to its classes and performances, WCT also provides after-school programming, educational support, summer arts camps, and mentoring.
-With the recent addition of its own black box theatre, WCT has also begun serving the wider arts community by providing an affordable professional performance venue for other local arts and theatre groups.
-WCT has a strong, supportive community that gives back by actively participating in its mission.

-Mike Wiley is a Pittsboro-based playwright, actor, director, and educator, and the founder of his own company, Mike Wiley Productions.
+Mike Wiley – Pittsboro-based playwright, actor, director, and educator, and the founder of his own company, Mike Wiley Productions.
 His mission is to bring educational theater to young audiences and communities in the Triangle, around the state, and across the country, shining a light on key events and figures in African American history.
-His shows include One Noble Journey, Dar He: The Story of Emmet Till, Blood Done Sign My Name, A Game Apart, The Parchman Hour, Downrange: Voices from the Homefront, Brown V. Board of Education, Breach of Peace, Tired Souls: King and the Montgomery Bus Boycott, Leaving Eden, Witness to an Execution, and Life Is So Good.
+His shows include One Noble Journey, Dar He: The Story of Emmet Till, Blood Done Sign My Name, A Game Apart, The Parchman Hour, Downrange: Voices from the Homefront, Brown V. Board of Education, Breach of Peace, Tired Souls: King and the Montgomery Bus Boycott, Leaving Eden.

 Photo: Chris Charles